PasaLab/dfs-perf/docs/index.md

 * **Various Workloads**: There are a variety of applications running on DFS.
 In order to comprehensively test the performance of the DFS for the various applications, we designed and implemented a series of typical workloads for the file access patterns from the real-world applications.

 * **Support Widely-Used DFS**: With the extensibility, DFS-Perf aims to benchmark different DFS.
-Thus, we have already made DFS-Perf support several widely-used DFS, e.g. GlusterFS, GPFS, HDFS, Tachyon, also with the Local File System (LocalFS).
+Thus, we have already made DFS-Perf support several widely-used DFS, e.g. GlusterFS, GPFS, HDFS, Alluxio, also with the Local File System (LocalFS).

 # User Documentation